tialaramex/realistic/README.md

 On the other hand, if you encounter bugs or inadequacies in this code, chances are blame for those lies entirely with me as its programmer

 In some places the natural way to express the API in Rust differs from Java and I intend to explain such deviations below.
+In several places the Java uses recursion but I expressed the same algorithm with iteration in Rust, sometimes taking the opportunity to incorporate the signal checking early termination.

 ### Conversions